Harshvar25/food-e/foodyy/src/main/java/com/yum/foodyy/Spring-security-understanding.md

 ### Flow:

 1. Login request arrives.
-2. Found customer is wrapped inside `CustomerPrincipal`.
+2. Found customerInfo is wrapped inside `CustomerPrincipal`.
 3. Spring now treats this as the authenticated user.

 ---